wwwebman/front-end-interview-questions/readme.md

 1. Tell about the differences between [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), long polling and [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events). - [answer](https://stackoverflow.com/questions/11077857/what-are-long-polling-websockets-server-sent-events-sse-and-comet)
 1. What is CORS? - [answer](https://www.maxcdn.com/one/visual-glossary/cors/), [answer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)
 1. What is the main things you can do to increase page speed loading? - [answer](https://www.crazyegg.com/blog/speed-up-your-website/)
 1. Progressive enhancement vs graceful degradation.
-What is the difference?
+What is the difference? - [answer](https://www.w3.org/wiki/Graceful_degradation_versus_progressive_enhancement)
-1. What is [`Window.postMessage()`](https://davidwalsh.name/window-postmessage) and where it can be used? - [answer](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
 1. Do you use [Grunt](https://gruntjs.com/), [Gulp](https://gulpjs.com/), [Webpack](https://webpack.github.io/) or Browserify in your projects?

 ## HTML Interview Questions
-1. Could you list main HTML5 tags?
+1. Could you list main HTML5 tags? - [answer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
 1. What does mean optional closing tag? - [answer](https://www.w3.org/TR/REC-html40/index/elements.html)

 ## CSS Interview Questions
-1. What is different between mobile first and mobile last?
+1. What is different between mobile first and desktop first - [answer](https://codemyviews.com/blog/mobilefirst )?
 1. Which of [those](https://jsfiddle.net/thisman/9o8s2bdk/) selectors has the highest specificity.
 What color will be applied to the paragraph?
 1. What pseudo-class `:root` refer to?
 1. What preprocessor do you use ([Sass](http://sass-lang.com/), [Less](http://lesscss.org/))?